 The statute prescribes post-conviction time periods during which a licensee, applicant or candidate for licensure, examination, certification or registration must complete prior to becoming eligible for licensure.
-The periods of probation range from five (5) to fifteen (15) years depending upon the seriousness of the conviction.
+The periods of probation range from 5 to 15 years, depending upon the seriousness of the conviction.
 This includes convictions for similar laws that occurred in states besides Florida.

-You will also be refused license renewal or application approval if you were terminated for cause from the Florida Medicaid program and have not been in good standing with the program over the last five (5) years1 following the termination.
+You will also be refused license renewal or application approval if you were terminated for cause from the Florida Medicaid program and have not been in good standing with the program over the last 5 years1 following the termination.

 The statute also contains disqualifying federal convictions.
-Felony convictions and pleas of guilty or nolo contendere under the either the Federal Controlled Substances Act2 or the Medicaid and CHIP Payment laws3 will bar an applicant or candidate from licensure, examination, certification or registration for a period of fifteen (15) years.
+Felony convictions and pleas of guilty or nolo contendere under the either the Federal Controlled Substances Act or the Medicaid and CHIP Payment laws will bar an applicant or candidate from licensure, examination, certification or registration for a period of 15 years.